Course Number and Title: ACM 024 Functions, Statistics & Trigonometry

 Access to a computer, the Internet, and TI-83 Graphing Calculator

-- Use functional definitions and the algebra of functions to solve applications of linear and quadratic functions.
+- Solve applications of linear and quadratic functions using functional definitions and the algebra of functions.
 (CCC 2, 6)

 - Solve problems involving exponential and logarithmic functions.
 (CCC 2, 6)

-- Use the science of statistics to collect, organize, analyze, and interpret data to solve applications.
+- Collect, organize, analyze, and interpret data to solve applications.
 (CCC 2, 6)

-- Use statistical tools to solve probabilities and make conclusions to hypotheses.
+- Solve probabilities and make conclusions to hypotheses.
 (CCC 2, 6)

-- Solve trigonometric application problems using right triangle definitions.
+- Solve trigonometric functions and application problems using circle and right triangle definitions.
 (CCC 2, 6)